Philip Pumerantz: Awards and honors

 The Chronicle of Higher Education has named WesternU one of its "Great Colleges to Work For" each year since 2012, with the 2014-16 recognitions including addition to the Chronicle Honor Roll as an institution with five or more areas of employment excellence.

 Pumerantz himself was the recipient of numerous awards, including the 1995 Distinguished Alumni Award from the University of Connecticut, the 1995 Dale Dodson Award for national leadership from the American Association of Colleges of Osteopathic Medicine, and the 2010 Distinguished Educator Award from the Boy Scouts of America.
 In 2011, he was selected to receive the prestigious Ellis Island Medal of Honor, and in 2013 was given the Northwest Osteopathic Medical Foundation's Founders Award for Exceptional Accomplishment.
 He was listed in Who's Who in the East, Who's Who in the West, Who's Who in California, Who's Who in America, the Directory of International Biography, and in Outstanding Educators.

-Publications

-Pumerantz co-authored four college textbooks in education and had numerous articles published in professional journals.